clvrmktg/aggregate/content/what-we-do/_index.md

   [[products.product]]
     name = 'Sand'
-    description = 'Our high-quality sand is sourced and processed to meet rigorous construction standards.
-Whether for mixing with cement in concrete production, filling gaps in paving projects, or creating a stable base for various structures, our sand ensures optimal performance and durability.'
+    description = 'Our premium sand is carefully sourced for concrete, paving, and structural base work.
+Clean and consistent, it meets strict construction standards for strength, stability, and lasting performance in Bahamian projects.'
     [products.product.image]
       path = 'sand.jpg'
       alt = 'Hills of aggregate product'

   [[products.product]]
     name = 'Rock'
-    description = 'From building foundations to road construction, our premium rock materials offer unmatched strength and reliability.
-Meticulously selected and processed, our rocks are ideal for structural applications where durability and stability are paramount.'
+    description = 'Ideal for foundations, road building, and structural reinforcement, our high-grade rock provides strength and stability where it matters most.
+Each load is carefully screened to ensure quality and consistency.'
     [products.product.image]
       path = 'rock.jpg'
       alt = 'Concrete foundation poured by Abaco Aggregate'

   [[products.product]]
     name = 'Fill'
-    description = 'Versatile and precisely graded, our fill materials are engineered to provide support, stability, and leveling in construction projects of all scales.
-Whether filling excavated areas, raising ground surfaces, or creating a solid foundation, our fill materials ensure optimal performance and structural integrity.'
+    description = 'Our fill is clean, graded, and ready for compacting—ideal for raising elevations, filling excavated areas, or prepping a solid foundation.
+Engineered for strength and site stability across all project sizes.'
     [products.product.image]
       path = 'dirt-fill.jpg'
       alt = 'Hurricane Dorian debris in Abaco'